 - 1. ASB (Department of Anthropology)

+- 2. CSS (Chicana and Chicano Studies)

-- ECN (Department of Economics, College of Business)
+- 3. ECN (Department of Economics, College of Business)

-- 3. GCU (Department of Geography)
+- GCU (Department of Geography)

-- 4. HIS (Department of History)

-- 5. POS (Department of Political Science)
+- 5. HIS (Department of His-

-- 6. PGS (Department of Psychology)
+- PGS (Department of Psychology)

-- SOC (Department of Sociology)
+- POS (Department of Political Science)

-- WST (Women's Studies Program, only WST 100 or 300 but not both)
+- 8. SOC (Department of Sociology) - WST (Women's Studies Program, only WST 100 or 300 but not both) - IV.

-- IV.
 General Electives.
-CLAS majors can meet all of the above requirements with fewer than the 126 hours of credit required for gradu-

-ation.
-The remainder of their hours are general electives that may be selected from any of the departments of the College of Liberal Arts and Sciences and from the offerings of the other colleges.
+Most CLAS majors can meet all of the above requirements with fewer than the 120 hours of credit required for graduation.
+The remainder of their hours are general electives that may be selected from any of the departments of CLAS and from the offerings of the other colleges.

 Program of Study.
-The program of study, which is required by university regulations during the semester in which a student earns the 87th hour, must be filed and approved at least two weeks before the preregistration period for the subsequent semester.
+The program of study, which is required by university regulations during the semester in which an undergraduate earns the 87th hour, must be filed and approved at least two weeks before the preregistration period for the subsequent semester.
 Students are expected to follow the approved program of study or to receive early college approval for proposed changes to the program of study.
-Students should contact the college graduation office, SS 111, regarding college graduation rules and deadlines.
+Students should contact the Office for Academic Programs, SS 111, regarding college graduation rules and deadlines.
 Deadlines for filing a program of study after enrolling in the 87th hour are March 1 and October 1 of each year.
 Students with 87 hours must have a college-approved program of study before registering for the next semester.